royendgel/tracker_opentld/README.md

 `./central`

 ##### Proccontrol options
-These process alredy have the option to run tracker_opentld, check the camera_number before start.
+This process alredy have the option to run tracker_opentld, check the camera_number before start.

-To use online

-`./proccontrol process-volta_da_ufes.ini`

-or play a log with camera using
+play a log with camera using

 `./proccontrol process-volta_da_ufes_playback_viewer_3D.ini`